All Episodes

 Because you see, what you see on television is just the end of an intense week for the pageant contestants.

-But I'm looking forward to the calendar, January 24th.
+But I'm looking forward to the calendar January 24th.

-Uh the celebrity golf tournaments.
+The celebrity golf tournaments.

 I haven't played any in a couple years, but I might this year.

-But um it it's well, the State of the Union show, yeah, sometime it's in that in that period of time.
+Yeah, sometimes it's in that in that period of time.

 You can't, we can't, country can't handle the week.

-You can't, you can't do I know, but there's still something that's intriguing about this just from the standpoint that you know everybody thinks I'm this chauvinist sexist so forth.
+I know, but there's still something that's intriguing about this from the standpoint that, you know, everybody thinks I'm this chauvinist sexist, so forth.

-Uh I don't know.
+I don't know.

-I gotta I have to think about this.
+I gotta, I have to think about this.

 Why should I go?

-Snerdley wants to go.
+Certainly wants to go.

-HR or No, it's a Planet Hollywood.
+No, it's the Planet Hollywood.

 Planet Hollywood Hotel and Casino.